Queen Bee (comics): Queen Bee of Bialya (Beatriz)

-The sister of the second Queen Bee, Beatriz was introduced in JLA: Incarnations #6 (December 2001, but set around 1996) as the new ruler of Bialya.
+The sister of the second Queen Bee, Beatriz was introduced in JLA: Incarnations #6 (December 2001) as the new ruler of Bialya.
 She is using humans forged with machinery and passed off as the robot Extremists to police her country.
-Her fate since Captain Atom's Extreme Justice team brought an end to these activities is unknown, but she was presumably toppled from power as she no longer rules Bialya.
+Her fate since Captain Atom's Extreme Justice team brought an end to these activities is unknown, but she was presumably toppled from power.

 H.I.V.E.
 Queen

-The New 52

 In "The New 52" (a 2011 reboot of the DC Comics universe), Queen Bee is revamped and renamed the H.I.V.E.
 Queen.
 She makes her debut in Superman (vol. 3) #21 as the leader of H.I.V.E.
 She claims to be Brainiac's daughter.
 She is a member of the Twenty, a group of otherwise ordinary Metropolis citizens who are infected with a virus by Brainiac that grants them each psionic powers.
 However, her worldview is distorted and she becomes a zealous devotee of the alien.
-She creates H.I.V.E. using the façade of a benevolent social media company.
-Her plan is to actually kidnap other people with psionic potential and use their harvested mental energy to enslave the world in preparation for Brainiac's return.
-After trying to bend the telepath Hector Hammond to her will but inadvertently unleashing him, her entire plan is thwarted.
-She comes into conflict with the latter as well as another telepath, the Psycho Pirate, also a member of the Twenty, during the Psi War storyline.
-Superman and Lois Lane, who had also been infected with the same psionic virus, manage to defeat them.
-The H.I.V.E.
-Queen disappears in the aftermath of the battle.

-She reappears much later in Teen Titans, where she takes control of the entire city of New Orleans.
-She then has the mind-controlled citizenry build satellite dishes that are actually psionic amplifiers that will allow her to take over every mind across the United States, but the Titans are in the city at the same time and manage to resist her mental influence thanks to Raven's magic.
-Robin and the latter eventually assault her base and defeat her, freeing the city from her control.

-DC Rebirth

-The H.I.V.E.
-Queen returns in DC Rebirth in the pages of Red Hood and the Outlaws, having set up a new base of operations in Gotham City.
-Jason Todd/Red Hood confronts her over millions of dollars he stole from Penguin which the crime boss owed her for services rendered.
-Jason uses his suit's taser to disable her henchmen and she is knocked out by Bizarro and captured before she can read Jason's mind.